-- No person shall, on the basis of race, color, religion, pregnancy, national or ethnic origin, gender/sex, age, disability, marital status, political beliefs, sexual orientation, or genetic information, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity, or in any employment conditions or practices conducted by this school district, except as provided by law. - The School Board shall comply with all state and federal laws, which prohibit discrimination and are designed to protect the civil rights of applicants, employees, and/or students, or other persons protected by applicable law. - The School Board prohibits discrimination in the terms and conditions of employment, and in access to educational programs and activities, and prohibits harassment of any individual or group on the basis of race, color, religion, pregnancy, national or ethnic origin, gender/sex, age, disability, marital status, political beliefs, sexual orientation, or genetic information.

-- Lack of English language skills will not be a barrier to admission and participation.
-The School Board may assess each student's ability to benefit from specific programs through placement tests and counseling, and if necessary, will provide services or referrals to better prepare students for successful participation. - The District will comply with all Federal requirements regarding discrimination and harassment including, but not limited to, 34C.F.R.
+- No person shall, on the basis of race (including anti-Semitism), color, religion, pregnancy, national or ethnic origin, gender/sex, age, disability, marital status, political beliefs, sexual orientation, or genetic information, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity, or in any employment conditions or practices conducted by Citrus County School Board (CCSB), except as provided by law. - CCSB shall comply with all state and federal laws, which prohibit discrimination and are designed to protect the civil rights of applicants, employees, and/or students, or other persons protected by applicable law. - CCSB prohibits discrimination in the terms and conditions of employment, and in access to educational programs and activities, and prohibits harassment of any individual or group on the basis of race (including anti-Semitism), color, religion, pregnancy, national or ethnic origin, gender/sex, age, disability, marital status, political beliefs, sexual orientation, or genetic information. - Lack of English language skills will not be a barrier to admission and participation.
+CCSB may assess each student's ability to benefit from specific programs through placement tests and counseling, and if necessary, will provide services or referrals to better prepare students for successful participation. - CCSB will comply with all Federal requirements regarding discrimination and harassment including, but not limited to, 34C.F.R.
 Part 108.

-Please direct complaints/harassments to the District Equity Contact:
+District Equity Contact:

-Kit Humbaugh Director of Student Services Equity and Compliance Officer 2575 S. Panther Pride Drive Lecanto, FL 34461 Email: humbaughk@citrus.k12.fl.us Telephone: (352) 527-0090 FAX: (352) 249-2145
+Kit Humbaugh Director of Student Services 2575 S. Panther Pride Drive Lecanto, FL 34461

+Email: humbaughk@citrusschools.org Telephone: (352) 527-0090